-In January 1998, Connecticut General Life Insurance Company transferred 333 Class B Units to The Lincoln National Life Insurance Company in connection with the sale of certain assets.
+In January 1998, the nominee of Connecticut General Life Insurance Company transferred 333 Class B Units to The Lincoln National Life Insurance Company in connection with the sale of certain assets by Connecticut General Life Insurance Company.

 As a result of the indebtedness incurred to finance the Acquisition, the Company has been highly leveraged.
 The terms of the Company's financing agreements have required substantial debt service payments.
 Such financing agreements also have required the Company to comply with various restrictive covenants, financial ratios and other financial and operating tests.